 The Friends group has contacted other concerned groups and prepared a briefing document to present to legislators and staff presenting the facts of this issue as documented.
 US Representative Kingston has received this document along with a summary letter backed by the Friends group, the Blue Goose Alliance. the Georgia Ornithological Society, the Ogeechee Audubon Society, and the Coastal Georgia Audubon Society.

-Two recent articles have reported on the current status of the dispute.
 The Harris Neck land Trust was apparently expecting action from congress following the December 2011 hearing, but no action has been forthcoming.
 The second article indicates that Rep. Kingston feels he has done what he can do and it is now up to congress.
 No legislation regarding the issue has been introduced.

 2. Harris Neck NWR home page